Loft Conversion Guide

 It is crucial to know that these PD rights do not apply to all properties.
 You will almost certainly need to apply for full planning permission if your home is:

-• In a 'designated area': This includes Conservation Areas, National Parks, and Areas of Outstanding Natural Beauty (AONB), where PD rights are restricted.
+• In a 'Designated Area' - This includes Conservation Areas, National Parks, and Areas of Outstanding Natural Beauty (AONB).

 Building Regulations

-• Fire Safety: This is critical.
-It includes fitting interconnected smoke alarms, new fire-resistant doors, and ensuring there is a safe escape route from the new room.
+• Fire Safety - This includes fitting interconnected smoke alarms, new fire-resistant doors, and ensuring there is a safe escape route from the new room.

 Your contractor should manage this process, but you are ultimately responsible.
 Ensure you get a final completion certificate, as you will need this if you ever sell your home.